 6. Remove the matzah balls from the water and either set them aside for later or put them in your soup right away.

-As Dad noted, they can be cooked directly in the soup, but don’t come out as light that way.
+Tip: As Dad noted, they can be cooked directly in the soup, but don’t come out as light that way.
 Another tip: Use a scant cup, as Dad directed, for light matzah balls.
 The cannon-ball variety, and some folks like it, comes from a greater proportion of matzah meal and then packing the dough in tightly.

 Nice to cook something exactly the way our ancestors did it two centuries ago.
 Who knows, maybe even longer?